pinpox/river-pwm/README.md

 The project uses Nix flakes for reproducible builds.
 The flake provides:

-- `packages.pwm`: The window manager package
+- `packages.pwm`: The pwm window manager package
-- `packages.river`: River compositor 0.4.x
+- `packages.river`: River compositor 0.4.x (from upstream)
-- `packages.river-pwm`: Script to launch River + pwm
+- `packages.river-pwm`: Script to launch River + pwm together
-- `packages.river-pwm-nested`: Script to run in nested mode
+- `packages.river-pwm-nested`: Script to run in nested mode for testing
 - `apps.nested`: Run in a window (default)
 - `apps.river-pwm`: Run on bare metal

+Note: The flake includes River 0.4.x for convenience, but River is developed separately by the River project.

 ## License